People charged with DUI, DWI, and even drug intoxication, are convicted with secret FST accuracy evidence they can not examine.

 Secret evidence

-IF YOU THINK people charged with crimes should be able to see the evidence against them, FSTs disappoint.
-FST accuracy evidence is secret.
-The government makes extravagant claims about the accuracy of the FST, but it has never published and now refuses to release the raw data on which those claims are supposedly based.
-I have tried to get that raw data.
-Not hard you'd think; this is official government research, and the major studies are only about ten years old.
+If you think Americans charged with crimes should be able to see the evidence against them, SFSTs disappoint.
+SFST accuracy evidence is secret.
+The government makes extravagant scientifically invalid claims about the accuracy of the SFST, but it has never published and now refuses to release the data on which those claims are supposedly based.

 The NHTSA's DWI Detection and Standardized Field Sobriety Testing, Student Manual cites and relies on several so called studies.
 (Study reports linked below)